-In terms of teaching and learning, our focus is firmly on building on the recent cultural shift in our approach to developing excellence.
+In terms of teaching and learning, our focus is firmly on building on our approach to developing excellence.

 The 2016 White Paper ‘Educational Excellence Everywhere’ makes a number of specific references to the development of an evidence-informed teaching profession, including ensuring Initial Teacher Education and subsequent Continuing Professional Development is evidence-based, and increasing teachers’ access to high quality evidence.
 Although evidence-based practice has its complexities, teachers should be able to make use of the evidence available to enable them to make better decisions.
 Putting Wyedean School at the forefront of this agenda means we will be at the cutting edge of what is required of us.

 A core part of this cultural shift is our lesson study programme.
-This collaborative approach to lesson planning and observation is enabling our staff to become more open and reflective in their discussions, and the focus on improving teaching and learning through a non-judgemental approach to lesson observation is helping to address the negativity that previously surrounded the observation process.
-The lesson study framework is rigorous, enabling staff to work together to, in the words of Dylan Wiliam, “improve, not because they are not good enough, but because they can be even better”.
+This collaborative approach to lesson planning and observation enables our staff to be open and reflective in their discussions, and on improving teaching and learning through a non-judgmental approach to lesson observation.
+Lesson Study blends all the features of professional learning that most improve learning and teaching (Cordingley et al., 2004).
+These are that:

 - Professional learning takes place over time – and is not a one-off event;

 - It happens in real classrooms with real pupils;